danielbeehn/splashcast/README.md

 ## Release History

+*Jan 20, 2020* - Version 2.0.2 release.
+Fixed issue with app unable to load.

 *Dec 25, 2020* - Version 2.0.1 release.
 Made slight improvements to mobile design.

 *Dec 24, 2020* - Version 2.0 release.
 Features include a new app design, along with a 5-day forecast and the ability to refresh the weather forecast independently of the background image.